ls1intum/Artemis/doc/jenkins-gitlab/JENKINS_AND_GITLAB_SETUP.md

             -v gitlab_logs:/var/log/gitlab \
             -v gitlab_config:/etc/gitlab gitlab/gitlab-ce:latest

-3. Wait a couple of minutes until GitLab is set up, then open the instance in you browser and set a first admin password of your choosing.
+3. Wait a couple of minutes until the container is deployed and GitLab is set up, then open the instance in you browser and set a first admin password of your choosing.
 You can then login using the username "root" and you password.

 4. We recommend to rename the "root" admin user to "artemis".